Advertisement

 Key Takeaways

-• Sleep deprivation costs the US economy $411 billion annually in lost productivity
+• Sleep deprivation costs the US economy $411 billion a year in lost productivity (RAND Corporation, 2016)

-• After 17 hours awake, cognitive impairment equals 0.05% blood alcohol level
+• After 17 hours awake, your cognitive impairment matches a 0.05% blood alcohol level

-• Working longer hours while underslept produces worse output than fewer well-rested hours
+• Grinding more hours while underslept produces worse work than fewer hours well-rested

 01 The Real Cost of Sleep Deprivation